shrutijalewar/data-question-2-xtreme-united/README.md

 # data-question-2
-### Metro Nashville Open Data Cleanup &amp;
+### Metro Nashville Open Data Cleanup &amp; Analysis
-#### Analysis Property Standards Violations

 #### Steps in this Data Problem include

-1. Determine and implement a strategy to reduce the 900+ violation types listed in the spreadsheet titled "Codes' List of Violations 15 aug 2017.xlsx" to just 20 or so main categories.
+1. Determine and implement a strategy to reduce the 900+ violation types listed in the spreadsheet "Codes' List of Violations 15 aug 2017.xlsx" to just 20 or so main categories.

 2. Tidy the Property Standards Violations dataset available at https://data.nashville.gov/Business-Development-Housing/Property-Standards-Violations/479w-kw2x so that you have a single observation in each row and a single variable (measurement) in each column (https://en.wikipedia.org/wiki/Tidy_data).
 This will